clutch2sft/python_term_mon/README.md

 # python_term_mon

+As of 4/22/2024 monitor_terminal_4 is pretty stable but not tested on multiple devices.

+To use monitor_terminal_4:

+-make sure you install netmiko (pip install netmiko) -copy config.json.sample to config.json and update config items as needed
+- run: python monitor_terminal_4.py
+- to end press {crtl c}

 monitor_terminal_3 is the current stable version for use.
 It will not recieve any more udpates.

 monitor_terminal_4 is somewhat tested and adds a few things functionally:
--moves class DeviceMonitor out our the main file into a class file -moves configurable items into config.json
--sets output directory for log files and is configurable in config.json -adds date/timestamp to debug log filenames
+-moves class DeviceMonitor out of the main file into a class file -moves deduplication of messages based on regex into RegexMessageTracker class file -creates a thread safe singleton like based logger with only 1 instanace for each ip address -creates a singleton config loader class with only on instance for the entire running processes -moves devices and configurable items into config.json -sets output directory for log files and is configurable in config.json -adds date/timestamp to debug log filenames
+-info logs to file and warning logs to console and file -handles case where user leaves __commments__ from config.json.sample in config.json

 monitor python sessions - these scripts login to a cisco device and print the cisco device terminal output on the local terminal window of the machine they are run from.